cleoPinoli/cleoPinoli/README.md

-- 👋 Hi, I’m @cleoPinoli; I (somehow) obtained a Bachelor Degree in CS, and (for some reason) decided to specialize in CyberSecurity.
+- 👋 Hi, I’m @cleoPinoli; I (somehow) obtained a Bachelor Diploma in CompSci, and (for some reason) decided to major in CyberSecurity.
+Or CyberInsecurity, as I like to call it.
-- 📖 I’m trying to grasp concepts of: ToC, Internet and the plethora of its protocols, formal verification and model checking
+- 📖 My studies mostly focus on: ToC, Internet and the plethora of its protocols, formal verification and model checking
-- 🌱 My current focus is on Python programming (mostly for ethical hacking purposes), and basic concepts of Agda.
+- 🌱 My current focus is on mechanisation of type systems in Agda, I am somewhat familiar with Python and Java too.
+There will also be some JavaScript and C# in the foreseeable future.
+Alas.
 - 📫 College e-mail address: claudia.raffaelli@studenti.unicam.it